kurma-ravi/odoo-postgres-app/README.md

 		git clone https://github.com/kurma-ravi/odoo-postgres-app.git /apps/odoo-postgres-app
 		chmod 777 /apps/odoo-postgres-app/*

-3. RUN the below command(s) on the terminal of the server, to perform & launch the odoo applicaton as per the requirement.
+3. RUN the below command(s) on the terminal of the server, to LAUNCH the odoo applicaton as per the requirement.

 		cd /apps/odoo-postgres-app
 		./install-everything.sh